 Epsom Salt (Magnesium Sulfate) Agricultural Grade Bulk

--Increasing chlorophyll production
+-Increasing chlorophyll production in leaves

 -Improving uptake of nitrogen, phosphorus and other minerals

 As you can see there are a number of products available for your to help these wonderful plants thrive indoors or outside.
-Elephant ears can really spruce up a room with their vibrant colors and tropical look.
+Elephant ears can really spruce up the interior design in a room with their vibrant colors and tropical look.
 Growing them is easy if you follow our care instructions and pay close attention to your plants every day.
 Check leaves for signs of disease every time you water.